superctr/ctrmml/mml_ref.md

 mixing and volume control will also be for these PCM channels.

 #### Platform-exclusive commands
+Note that these have to be enclosed with apostrophes in the MML source, for example `'fm3 0001'`.

 -	`fm3 <mask>` - Enables FM3 special mode.
 Mask defines the operators that
 	are affected by this channel.
 Example: `fm3 0011` to use operators 1 and 2.
 	Set the mask to `1111` to disable the special mode.
 You can use this on PSG